-The nature and magnitude of many of these suggestions and recommendations would indeed take quite some time to partially or fully implement.
+The nature and magnitude of many of these suggestions and recommendations would take time to fully fund and implement.
 This strategy requires constant and regular adjustments and refinements as the field of law enforcement is quite dynamic.
 Each agency should be responsible for driving their associated tactics suggested within this strategy.
-Most importantly, rigorous research into the dynamics of local homicides must continue into order to properly gauge the impact of this MRS on future murder rates.
+The Ministry of National Security should also conduct program evaluation to gauge the impact of this MRS. Most importantly, rigorous research into the dynamics of local homicides must continue into order to properly gauge the impact of this MRS on future murder rates.
+If these recommendations are accepted, an examination of local murders over the next five years should produce decreases in the overall murder incidence.